 - Desensitization permissions: specifies whether to grant SDDP the sensitive data de-identification permission on the selected data assets.

 - Sensitive data sampling: the number of samples to be collected from the selected data assets.
 Valid values: 0, 5, and 10.

 - Audit log archiving: the number of days for which audit logs are retained for the selected data assets.

 Unit: days.
 Valid values: 30, 90, and 180.

 Note You do not need to activate Log Service to archive audit logs generated by SDDP.

-After the authorization is complete, SDDP scans authorized OSS buckets for sensitive data.
-When SDDP accesses an OSS bucket for the first time, SDDP automatically scans all the data stored in the OSS bucket, and a full-scan fee will be incurred.
-For more information, see How long does it take to scan data in my data asset after I authorize SDDP to access the data asset?
+- Click OK.
+After the authorization is completed, SDDP scans authorized OSS buckets for sensitive data.
+When SDDP accesses an OSS bucket for the first time, SDDP automatically scans all the data in the OSS bucket, and you are charged for the full scan.
+For more information, see How long does it take to scan data in my data asset after I authorize SDDP to access the data asset?.

-In the list of authorized data assets, you can modify the authorization configuration of a data asset or cancel the authorization for a data asset.
-After you cancel the authorization for an OSS bucket, SDDP no longer scans the OSS bucket.Note SDDP scans only authorized OSS buckets and analyzes risks of sensitive data detected in these OSS buckets.
+In the list of authorized data assets, you can modify the authorization configuration for a data asset or cancel the authorization for a data asset.
+After you cancel the authorization, SDDP no longer scans the OSS bucket.Note SDDP scans only authorized OSS buckets and analyzes risks of sensitive data detected in these OSS buckets.